groupultra/sdk-public/readme.md

 2. **Service:** The Service handles most of the interaction with the platform SDK.
 This includes sending and responding to messages, controlling the look and feel, and uploading assets.
 Callbacks have the format `on_xyz` and actuators have the format `send_xyz`.
 JSON is automatically converted to and from *dataclasses* within `types.py`.

 3. **Agent:** Like *service*, the agent overrides the `Moobius` class and is constructed with `is_agent` set to True.
 However, the agent is more limited in it's functionality: it cannot do much besides sending and recieving messages and modifying itself.
 Most other functions will generate an error.
 To use an agent under a given account requires knowing the secret credentials.
-Services call `send_message_down` while users and agents call `send_message_up`.
+Services internally call `self.ws_client.message_down` while users and agents call `self.ws_client.send_message_up`.

 4. **Databases:** Databases are client-side and represented as `MoobiusStorage` instances.
 The structure is determined by a configuration file (usually `./config/db.json`).
 Each element has a `name` that is *directly written instance's attributes*.
 Each element also contains an `implementation` which determines the database engine; currently "json" and "redis" is supported.
 The Demo by default will only run "redis" on Linux and Mac.